mlai-bonn/SeminarDeepLearning/s02_Regularization.md

 ### Q: What is the difference between dropout training and bagging. <br />
 A: They are similar in many ways.
 We infer from an ensemble of models.
 Some differences: In the case of bagging, all models are independent and is trained till convergence.
 In the case of dropout only a small fraction of the subnetworks are trained.

 ### Q: What is the advantage of label smoothing?
+Are there any disadvantages?
 A: Label smoothing prevents the pursuit of hard probabilities without discouraging correct classiﬁcation.
+The disadvantage of label smoothing is that it lowers the quality of the training data a little bit.

 ### Q: What is the significant cost of choosing hyperparameter automatically via early stopping?
 Is there any additional cost?
 A: The only significant cost is is running the validation set evaluation periodically during training.
 An additional cost is the need to maintain a copy of the best parameters.